 Knowledge of your whereabouts and who you are with provides a good line of defense.
 Before leaving the office, make sure a colleague or your supervisor knows what properties you plan to show.
+Or, take a showing buddy with you.
 Call or text the office to confirm your arrival at each property.
 Ask for a call back if you don't call in within an expected time frame.
 You could also set the alarm app on your phone for the time you think it will take to show the home.
 Some agents use their smartphone to snap a picture of the prospect's car and license plate and send it to the office.